top of page

 Describe your best gig

-Having Chris Wilson sit in on my set on the Mighty Blues Train just before Christmas – he is a mighty man and we damn near tore the carriage apart
+Getting to play with Chris Wilson and record our set on the Blues Train.
+Chris is a mighty man and we damn near tore the carriage apart for that recording.

 Describe your worst gig